 There were some differences in how local and extra-community mass media groups even within the same larger social organization related to one another in the two societies.
-For example, in the tsunami disaster in Nagasaki, extensive assistance was given to the local NHK television station by other NHK stations from different parts of Japan.
-As many as 95 staff members arrived from NHK headquarters in Tokyo and several neighboring stations assisted the local station in its local coverage.
+For example, in the tsunami disaster in Nagasaki, extensive assistance was given to the local NHK television station by other NHK stations from different As many as 95 staff members arrived from NHK parts of Japan. headquarters in Tokyo and several neighboring stations assisted the local station in its local coverage.
 These mass media personnel brought with them 10 ENG cameras, four editing units, two ENG cars, three helicopters, and a facsimile machine that became a part of the resource base of the local station.
-Although network personnel often converge upon disaster areas in the United States and sometime utilize the facilities of local stations (well dramatized in the recent mass media coverage of the earthquake in San Francisco), they are present to generate stories for their network programs, not to help the local station in its coverage.
-This altruism on the part of the other units within the network is not found in the United States and is not likely to develop.
+Although network personnel often converge upon disaster areas in the United States and sometime utilize the facilities of local stations (well dramatized in the recent mass media coverage of the earthquake in San Francisco), they are present to generate stories for their network programs, not to help the local station in its coverage. altruism on the part of the other units within the network is not found in the United States and is not likely to develop given the competitive work norms that exist in American society.

-Also, the nature of the content of the disaster coverage disseminated by the national networks in the two countries somewhat differed.
+Also, the content of the disaster coverage disseminated by the national networks in the two countries somewhat differed.
 There are four time zones within the continental United States; all of Japan is within one time zone.
-One consequence at the national network level is that in the United States, except for some breaking stories, there is an effort to avoid current references in a news story (e.g., to say that a hurricane will reach land at 10 a.m. is not too meaningful in the state of Florida which cuts across two time zones).
-Within Japan there also is no problem, in contrast to the United States, of updating news stories which will be telecast three hours later on the west coast after their initial reporting on the east coast.
+One consequence at the national network level is that in the United States, except for some breaking stories, there is an effort to avoid current time references in a news story (e.g., to say that a hurricane will reach land at 10 a.m. is not too meaningful in the state of Florida which cuts across two time zones).
+The Japanese, in contrast to American journalists, do not need to update news stories that will be telecast three hours later on the west coast after their initial reporting on the east coast.

 Finally, there are some legal differences that influence the operations of the mass communication systems.
-For example, NHK in Japan in addition to its normal news gathering functions, has the legal responsibility of being a part of the emergency response system.
+For example, NHK in Japan, in addition to its normal news gathering functions, has the legal responsibility of being a part of the emergency response system.
 The Meteorological Service Law, for instance, mandates that if the Japan Meteorological Agency issues a warning of weather conditions or of a tsunami, NHK must broadcast it promptly and exactly as the message was issued.
 Also, according to the Disaster Countermeasures Basic Law, NHK is identified as one of the public corporations for disaster mitigation; it is legally bound to gather and broadcast relevant information to the public at times of disaster.
 The commercial broadcasting companies and newspapers are not bound by these same laws.
 However, they voluntarily subscribe to them and attempt to play an important role in the emergency response.